After the funeral

 You can also use the Mailing Preference Service (MPS) to stop junk mail being sent to someone who has died.

-If at anytime during the whole process you are struggling emotionally and feel that the weight of responsibility is too much we can put you in touch with organisations that are trained to help you.
+If at anytime during or after the whole process you are struggling emotionally and feel that the weight of loss and responsibility is too much we can help you.
 Sometimes just talking will help, so do not be afraid to pick up the phone.
-We have put together some useful links that might be of some help.
+We have also put together some useful links that might be of some help.